lunarriver/lunarriver.github.io/_posts/2025-11-10-react-native-core-third-libraries.markdown

     Toast.show({
       type: 'success',
       text1: 'Hello',
-      text2: 'This is some something 👋'
+      text2: 'This is some something'
     });
   }